INVESTING IN CHILDREN

 - To relieve and promote the relief of people of all ages who are in need, hardship or distress by reason of their social, physical or economic circumstances.

-Larne YMCA is a Company Limited by Guarantee with five voluntary directors; the voluntary Board of Management oversees the day to day operation organised through the General Secretary.
+Larne YMCA is a Company Limited by Guarantee with eight voluntary directors; the voluntary Board of Management oversees the day to day operation organised through the General Secretary.
 The Board of Management meets on a monthly basis to discuss the work and receive reports from the various projects; staff members, volunteers and young people have regular input to these meetings.
-The officers of the organisation (Chairperson, Vice Chair & Treasurer) meet more regularly with the General Secretary to progress work between Board meetings, monitor finances etc.
+The officers of the organisation (Chairperson, Vice Chair & Treasurer) meet more regularly with the General Secretary to progress work between Board meetings.

 Purpose & Activities: